gotchoices/MyCHIPs/doc/learn-message.md

 But the current form is quite human-readable and so may be used for some time--particularly in testing/validation phases.

-All messages should have the following basic properties where applicable:
+Messages destined for another user's agent will typically have the following basic properties:
-- **target**: What kind of object the message applies to.
+- **target**: What kind of object (subsystem) the message applies to.
 For example, tally, chit, route, lift.
 - **action**: A code representing what step or function is being requested or communicated via the packet.
   This may well be the name of state that is being suggested as the next step in a negotiation.
 - **object**: The contents of the object (tally, chit, route, lift) itself.

-Peer to peer messages should also have the following properties:
 - **try**: An integer starting at 1 indicating how many times the sender has tried to send this message.
 - **last**: A timestamp for when the message was generated.
 - **to**: The [CHIP Address](learn-users.md#portals) of the recipient, containing some or all of the following, as applicable: